-The holders of the Common Shares of record at the time of the Meeting are entitled to vote such shares at the Meeting, on the basis of one vote for each Common Share held.
+The holders of the Common Shares as of the Record Date are entitled to vote such shares at the Meeting, on the basis of one vote for each Common Share held.
 The Common Shares are the only class of shares entitled to vote at the Meeting.
 Quorum for the Meeting consists of at least two (2) individuals present in person, holding not less than three percent (3%) of the total number of Common Shares entitled to be voted at the Meeting.